hankyutae/tftbuilds-server/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.
+This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch. `https://devcenter.heroku.com/articles/one-off-dynos#one-off-dynos` to run `node ./scripts/allStatsParser.js`